Car Seats: The Rules of the Road

 When your child is old enough and weighs enough to sit facing forward, move the shoulder straps to the slots above your child's shoulders (usually the top slots, but check your instructions to make sure).
 Also place the seat into the upright position and move the seat belt through the forward-facing belt path.

 Forward-facing seats.
 These are designed to be used in the forward-facing position only.
-These seats are certified for use for babies weighing 20 pounds or more; the child also must be at least 2 years old.
+These seats are certified for use for babies weighing 20 pounds or more; some models are certified for up to 40-80 pounds.
+The child also must be at least 2 years old.
 The harness straps should be at or above your child's shoulders.
 Forward-facing seats have several slots into which shoulder straps can be inserted, so choose the slots above and as close as possible to your child's shoulders.
 The chest clip should be positioned across the chest at armpit level to keep the harness straps in place.
 Use a forward-facing seat until the harness no longer fits.